A bundle of fall protection hung up on a construction site

 There are many types of fall protection (learn more about them in our related blog post here) but the most common and complicated is the Personal Fall Arrest System.
 Personal Fall Arrest Systems are designed to catch you should you fall and have several components in order to function.
 To understand these symptoms, we can remember the ABCDs of Fall Protection.

-C is for connectors.
-These are all the components that keep you attached to the anchor point.
+C is for connectors – These are all the components that keep you attached to the anchor point.

-Remember, folks, falls can be seriously dangerous – and we don’t take danger lightly.
+Remember, falls can be seriously dangerous – and we don’t take danger lightly.
 That’s why we’re here at Safetyvibe to provide you with all the top-notch fall protection gear you need.
 Trust our expertise and let us make your workplace safe and comfy for all your employees.

 Learn how to determine if your worksite needs fall protection here.